Chris0Jeky/Chris0Jeky/README.md

-- 👋 Hi, I’m @Chris0Jeky
+- 👋 Hi, I’m Chris
-- 👀 I’m interested in Philosophy
+- 👀 I’m interested in Philosophy, Tech and Science
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning C++ and mostly using Java
-- 💞️ I’m looking to collaborate on any project as long as it's interesting
+- 💞️ I’m a sociable person open to interesting conversations
-- 📫 How to reach me: DM me on Discord Zangetsu(Chris-to_Kun)#1872 , I don't use socials nor messaging platforms
+- 📫 How to reach me: DM me on Discord Zangetsu(Chris-to_Kun)#1872, Linkedin: Cristian Tcaci

 <!---
 Chris0Jeky/Chris0Jeky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.